Contrast-Security-OSS/docs/content/installation/ruby/RubyOverview.md

 -->

 The Contrast Ruby agent analyzes the behavior of Ruby web applications using established techniques, such as [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch), to add Contrast sensors to an application at runtime.
-Just as tools such as NewRelic use this technique to weave performance analytics into host applications, Contrast uses it to help keep your applications secure.

 ## About the Agent

 There are two primary components of the Ruby agent: the agent itself and a service used to communicate to the Contrast